gabrielh-muniz/personal-blog/src/content/blog/002_firebase_auth_react.md

 export { useSignupForm, useLoginForm };
 ```

 This snippet is a reusable form-handling utility built with React Hook Form and Zod.
 It defines validation schemas for signup, login and possible other validations.
 It wraps RHF with a helper `useLoginForm` that wires Zod validation (via `zodResolver`) and returns the usual from helpers.
 Finally, it exports two specific hooks: `useSignupForm` and `useLoginForm`, pre-configured with the right schema and default values.
-Keep in mind that is totally scalabe for other helpers.
+Keep in mind that is totally scalable for other helpers.

 The vantages of this is clearly: centralizes validation rules so you don't repeat them in every component.
 With this, the component code keeps small.
-Also, it ensures consistent validation messages and behaviour across the app.
+Also, it ensures consistent validation messages and behavior across the app.

 I'm not a senior developer, but I made a test asking ChatGPT what are the improvements that it would made.
 Here's the answer: avoid re-creating the submit wrapper on every render: wrap `wrappedOnSubmit` in `useCallback`.
 Feel free to test this out.